Malliavin-Stein Method: a Survey of Recent Developments: The Markov triple approach

 For a measure $\nu=h \gamma$ with a smooth density function $h$ on $\R^d$, we recall that is the \textbf{relative entropy} of the measure $\nu$ with respect to $\gamma$, and is the \textbf{Fisher information} of $\nu$ with respect to $\gamma$.
 After having established these notions, we can state two popular probabilistic/Entropic functional inequalities :\\ \begin{enumerate} \item [\rm (i)][\textbf{Logarithmic Sobolev inequality}]: $ \qquad \HHH(\nu,\gamma) \le \frac{1}{2} \III(\nu,\gamma)$. \item[\rm (ii)] [\textbf{Talagrand quadratic transportation cost inequality}]: $ \qquad \W^2_2(\nu,\gamma) \le 2 \HHH (\nu,\gamma)$. \end{enumerate}

 The next theorem is borrowed from \cite{l-n-p-15}, and represents a significant improvement of the previous logarithmic Sobolev and Talagrand inequalities based on the use of Stein discrepancies: the techniques used in the proof are based on an interpolation argument along the Ornstein-Uhlenbeck semigroup.
 The reader is also referred to the recent works \cite{Fathi,c-f-p,saumard} for related estimates of the Stein discrepancy based on the use of \textbf{Poincar\'e inequalities}, as well as on {\bf optimal transport techniques}.
+See \cite{Bonis} for a further amplification of the approach of \cite{l-n-p-15}, with applications to the quantitative multidimensional CLT in the 2-Wasserstein distance.
+See also \cite{D20}.

 \begin{Thm} Let $d\nu = h d \gamma$ be a centered probability measure on $\R^d$ with smooth density function $h$ with respect to the standard Gaussian measure $\gamma$. \begin{enumerate} \item[\rm (1)] Then the following {\bf Gaussian $\HSI$ inequality} holds: